Hepisces/Database/works/1. challenge/challenge_solve.md

 [9] Li, Y. et al. 2023.
 T5-SR: A Unified Seq-to-Seq Decoding Strategy for Semantic Parsing. arXiv.

 [10] Liu, A. et al. 2023.
-A comprehensive evaluation of ChatGPT’s zero-shot Text-to-SQL capability. arXiv.
+A comprehensive evaluation of ChatGPT's zero-shot Text-to-SQL capability. arXiv.

 [11] Liu, X. et al. 2024.
 A Survey of NL2SQL with Large Language Models: Where are we, and where are we going? arXiv.